 What we did:

 As soon as we retained the client, we knew we had to work fast.
-The longer the client is without status, the more at risk she is for further complications or potentially deportation.
-Also, there are generally no guarantees of petition approval, so with an added denial to the case, it can be challenging to remove the conditions and provide enough evidence to establish that her prior marriage was entered into in good faith.
+The longer the client was without status, the more at risk she was for further complications or potentially deportation.
+Also, there are generally no guarantees of petition approval, so with an added denial to the case, it can be challenging to remove the conditions on a green card after divorce and provide enough evidence to establish that her prior marriage was entered into in good faith.
 We began with filing a fresh I-751 petition.

-Clients are highly recommended to seek a second opinion if they have been advised to withdraw any previously filed petitions.
+Clients are also highly recommended to seek a second opinion if they have been advised to withdraw any previously filed petitions.
 It may not be possible to undo the damage done by withdrawing or abandoning a perfectly legitimate application.
 Further, a new marriage based petition will not be adjudicated by USCIS if a person has been previously accorded conditional status by USCIS and that status has not been terminated.